 Sprig, the food delivery startup that makes and delivers the food has been shut down on 26th May 2017.

-So below, we’re sharing 3 different types of business models to get started with your food delivery app.
+So below, we’re sharing 3 different types of food delivery business models to get started with your food delivery app.

-This model was used by the first generation of food delivery apps like GrubHub, Delivery Hero, and JustEat.
+This model was used by the first generation of food delivery apps like JustEat, GrubHub, and Delivery Hero.
 These apps act as a pure software layer that displays the offering of independent restaurants, which manage delivery itself.

 How does it work?